 Healthy Chocolate Cake (Lower Sugar)

 This Healthy Chocolate Cake is egg-free, dairy-free, and SO darn delicious.
-It's lower in sugar, but delivers on classic chocolate cake flavor you expect.
+It's lower in sugar, but delivers that classic chocolate cake flavor you expect.
 (I use two 6-inch cake pans to make this cake, which is a perfect size for a small gathering or even to use as a smash cake.
-See the Notes for how to make this as a 9-inch cake and as cupcakes.)
+See the Notes for how to make this recipe as a 9-inch cake or as cupcakes.)

 Healthy Chocolate Cake (Lower Sugar)